LB-Squishy/ArgentBank/.github/ISSUE_TEMPLATE/login-feature.md

 ---
 name: '#2 Login Requirement'
 about: Issue for the login requirement
-title: User can login to the system
+title: 2.Login Requirement - User can login to the system
 labels: ''
 assignees: ''
 ---